oreitan/mobile-app-development-s20/guides/README.md

 ## Exercise Check & Report
 1. If you did not get any response to confirm your submission within 48 hours, please ping me.
-2. When checking is over, you will receive an email with the score and the check report.
+2. When checking is over, you will receive a the score and the check report in moodle.
 3. If you will get the source code back, you should look for my comments in the code (use `find` to look for `$Review$:`).
-4. For any kind of communication regarding your exercise submission, use the following formats:
-* For inquiry: `QUESTION <zip_filename_format_as_mentioned_above_WITHOUT_ZIP_EXTENSION>`
-* For appealing: `RECHECK <zip_filename_format_as_mentioned_above_WITHOUT_ZIP_EXTENSION>`

 <div style="color:red"><b>Note:</b><div>
 Any kind of violence of this document guidelines - will lead to score penalty.<br>
-This document might be updated from time to time - please make sure to be alighed.
+This document might be updated from time to time - please make sure to be aligned.